The castle of Bonport-Tresserve throught the ages

 1668 – The CAPRE family of Megève

-François Capré of Megève becomes the property owner on the 19th of February 1668.
-He embellishes the Castle of Bon Port, builds a home in the courtyard, horse stables and outbuildings.
+François Capré of Megève becomes the owner on the 19th of February 1668.
+He gives the Castle a complete makeover, builds a home in the courtyard, horse stables and outbuildings.

-1706 – Following his death, his surviving heirs are : his son Hyacinthe, count of Megève and knight of honor of the Senate, followed by his grandson, François-Hyacinthe, colonel of the Dragons of the King known as the ‘Knight of Bon Port.’
+1706 – Following his death, his surviving heirs are his son Hyacinthe, count of Megève and knight of honor of the Senate, followed by his grandson, François-Hyacinthe, colonel of the Dragons of the King known as the ‘Knight of Bon Port.’
 His brother comes after him, Charles-Auguste-Joseph, officer of the Regiment of Savoy.
-He would sell the domaine in 1751.
+He sells the realm in 1751.

 1751 – The CREMPIGNY family

 Louis François Bertier of Saint VIncent, lord of Crempigny, buys the castle.
 The family will remain in the castle until the tragic death of Adèle of Crempigny, the White Lady.

 1806 – Joachim Mayan, Director of Customs in the province of Parma.